05 March, 2023

 "Well now the door sprung open and guess what was standin' and I mean standin' in the front doorway.
 Ya guessed it FRED.
 On two legs yet, wringing his front paws together like he was worried.
 Um hum."
 Elmer said clamping his jaws together in unhappiness.

-"I could see Fred so I called to him to come on in," Sonja said as Elmer shook his head angrily.
-"So Fred hesitated then he got down on all fours and hopped on in.
-He didn't come close but stopped and was like, sizing up the situation."
+"I could see Fred, so I called to him to come on in," Sonja said as Elmer shook his head angrily.
+"So Fred hesitated, then got down on all fours and hopped in.
+He didn't come close but stopped and was sizing up the situation."

 "Sizing up the situation, would you stop!"
 Elmer threw at her.
 "That damn rodent could care less all he cared about was sizing up the kitchen and then going to the kitchen which is where he went and he found the loaf of bread on the table and started eating, all the while staring at us like he knew we could do nuthin' bout it."